farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

   For example, in the SWE case, it should be equal to [ "{FR}-{ES}", "{ES}-{PT}" ].
   For CORE, we should use all the CORE region boundaries (all countries seperated by a - sign) plus Alegro's special
   equation: "{BE}-{22Y201903144---9}-{DE}+{22Y201903145---4}"

+### ptdf-approximation {#relative-margins-approximation}
+- **Expected value**: one of the following:
+  - "FIXED_PTDF"
+  - "UPDATE_PTDF_WITH_TOPO"
+  - "UPDATE_PTDF_WITH_TOPO_AND_PST"
+- **Default value**: "FIXED_PTDF"
+- **Usage**: defines the frequency at which the PTDFs will be updated for the relative margins computation.
+  This parameter enables to set the desired trade-off between the accuracy of the relative margins computation, and the computation time of the RAO.
+  - **FIXED_PTDF**: the PTDFs are computed only once at the beginning of the RAO.
+  - **UPDATE_PTDF_WITH_TOPO**: the PTDFs are re-computed for each new combination of topological actions (i.e. for each new node of the search-tree).
+  - **UPDATE_PTDF_WITH_TOPO_AND_PST**: the PTDFs are re-computed for each new combination of topological action and for each new combination of PST taps (i.e. for each iteration of the linear optimisation).
+    *Note that this option is only relevant in AC-loadflow mode, as the UPDATE_PTDF_WITH_TOPO already maximizes accuracy in DC.*

 ### ptdf-sum-lower-bound {#relative-margins-ptdf-sum-lower-bound}
 - **Expected value**: numeric value, no unit (homogeneous to PTDFs)